konumat/Trans-Phar/README.md

 ./Trans-Phar.sh F20
 ```

-2) If you need not get gold-standard Q-Q plot, you only enter the example command as follows;
+or 2) If you need not get gold-standard Q-Q plot, you only enter the example command as follows;
 ```bash
 cd ./script
 ./Trans-Phar.sh